xHascox/Bakery/readme.md

     // Z = 0 // Slow test, the apprentices take some time to make bread, so the prints are printed slowly
     // Z = 1 // Fast test, so the apprentices bake bread as fast as they can, so the end statistics can be seen without waiting forever

+Default Values used:
+    1000 Apprentices
+    10000 target number of Breads
+    ...

 ### 2 Too Good To Go

 ### 3 Additional Feature